codeigniter4/CodeIgniter4/user_guide_src/source/installation/upgrade_4xx.rst

 **Namespaces**

-- CI4 is built for PHP7.1+, and everything in the framework is namespaced, even the helpers
+- CI4 is built for PHP7.1+, and everything in the framework is namespaced, except for the helpers.

 **Application Structure**